Nitin1882/D3.JS-Datadriven-Visuals/README.md

 ### Instructions to run code:
 1. Clone the repository
-2. Run the files in "Code" folder
+2. Run the files in "Code.zip" folder